Hispanic business owners should maintain visibility and outreach.

 Many companies do not like to admit that they may not have hired the right people for the right jobs.
 It happens!
 However, it is worse to continually spend on the wrong talent, while not producing the results you need and should be getting for your time and money.
 If your team has not been producing the right results over a certain period of time, it’s time to hold them accountable and decide if you want to keep the team as-is or shift them to another department if they can be an asset elsewhere in your company.
 Also, take a look at your third-party providers and services that are outsourced.
 Sometimes you need to adjust how much or how little you use outside vendors in times when revenue is under the microscope and uncertain.
 These are difficult decisions but decisions that keep your company in business and your budget and investments in check.

-In the end, marketing means a lot of different things to a lot of different people.
+In the end, marketing means a lot of different things to a lot of different Hispanic business owners and people.
 To the great majority, marketing equals sales and revenue.
 So, if you are busy with work, marketing goes on and maintains the pipeline full and people busy.
 So, if you are not busy with work, marketing goes on and helps to fill the pipeline and get people work.
 Marketing is a team sport.
 It is a competition so now, go market.